 - Coincidence Magnet: In trial 6.
 She has a jacket that looks remarkably similar to Captain Adachi's — a copy of that jacket went missing the night of the murder.
 It also had a pocket to conceal a knife or firearm, and both were used during the murder.
 Has a collection of knives that raised suspicion.
 She also had a time period where she was relatively unaccounted for — the time period where Tomoka would've died.
 Despite this evidence stacking up, she wasn't the murderer.

-- Dark and Troubled Past: Hinted at in-game, though details are yet to be revealed.
-It turns out that she was raised in a neglectful household, endured ableism regarding her Deafness, and saw her cousin injured in front of her eyes, which was followed by a move to Japan shortly thereafter.
+- Dark and Troubled Past: It turns out that she was raised in a neglectful household, endured ableism regarding her deafness, and saw her cousin injured in front of her eyes, which was followed by a move to Japan shortly thereafter.
 Then, her friend was murdered by her.
-Wow.

 - Elective Mute: Due to having difficulties hearing, she instead uses a whiteboard to communicate.